yanglinz/personal-site/src/posts/component-local-reducer/index.md

 Redux.
 I want to dispel this, because I think it's a general pattern that's useful outside of Redux, such as React's component local state.

-If we decompose Redux into its essential parts, it's essentially made of 3 separate parts:
+If we decompose Redux into its essential parts, it consists of 3 separate parts:

 1. A `dispatch` method to drive state change through actions.
 2. A reducer function that models state changes as pure functions.